 For more on offering free shipping during the holiday season, check out our full guide.

 This year’s Black Friday and Cyber Monday event is set to be an expansion of the pandemic-fuelled trends we first experienced in 2020.
-With ongoing supply chain challenges and the new threat of rising inflation, consumers are eager to start their holiday shopping earlier than ever in an effort to secure favored products and avoid price hikes.
+With ongoing shadow of inflation, consumers are eager to start their holiday shopping earlier than ever in an effort to secure favored products at the best prices.

-As a result, holiday shoppers are also going to be especially sensitive to any additional costs, such as shipping and return fees, and much more likely to pursue deferred payment options like BNPL to manage cashflow.
+As a result, holiday shoppers are also going to be especially sensitive to additional costs such as shipping and return fees, and more likely to pursue deferred payment options like BNPL to manage cashflow.